vskosp/vsGoogleAutocomplete/README.md

 If validation is failed, validator publish error with name `vsAutocompleteValidator` to `NgModelController.$error` hash object <b>and</b> name of each embedded validator to `NgModelController.vsAutocompleteErorr` hash object.

 ### Custom validators
-Also you can add your own validator for your own needs.
+You can also add your own validator for your own needs.
 Embedded validator should validate [PlaceResult](https://developers.google.com/maps/documentation/javascript/places#place_details_results) object, which returns after autocomplete.
 For this, you should add factory to your main module, which must return function.

 <b>Custom validator template</b>:
 ```javascript